royward/pseudo-double/README.md

 0 is represented by all zeros, -0 is represented by a 1 sign bit, the rest zero.

-Pseudo floats have a 48 bit signed mantissa (no bits removed), and a 16 bit exponent:
+Pseudo doubles have a 48 bit signed mantissa (no bits removed), and a 16 bit exponent:

 	mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmeeeeeeeeeeeeeeee
 	6666555555555544444444443333333333222222222211111111110000000000